Step-by-Step Guide: How to Bypass PCM Voltage Regulator

 Bypassing the PCM voltage regulator isn’t complicated with the right tools and techniques.
 Until you have an old vintage-type car with which bypassing is difficult compared to modern cars.

-See also How to Cover a Broken Car Window (Quick Temporary Fix)
+See also How to Flush a Clogged Radiator?
+(Quick & Easy Way)

 Although bypassing the voltage regulator might ease the pain, we don’t recommend it.
 Because the 16-volt charge that the alternator will produce can harm your vehicle.